plaisier-lab/U5_hNSC_Neural_G0/index.md

 ```

 ### Docker container
 We facilitate the use of our code and data by providing a Docker Hub container [cplaisier/scrna_seq_velocity](https://hub.docker.com/r/cplaisier/scrna_seq_velocity) which has all the dependencies and libraries to run the scripts.
-To see how the Docker container is configured plaese refer to the [Dockerfile](https://github.com/plaisier-lab/docker_scRNA_seq_velocity/blob/master/Dockerfile).
+To see how the Docker container is configured please refer to the [Dockerfile](https://github.com/plaisier-lab/docker_scRNA_seq_velocity/blob/master/Dockerfile).
 Please [install Docker](https://docs.docker.com/get-docker/) and then from the command line run:
 ```shell
 docker pull cplaisier/scrna_seq_velocity
 ```